-A school receives a designation of Comprehensive Support and Improvement- Lowest 5%
+A school receives a designation of Comprehensive Support and Improvement- Lowest 5% (CSI 5%)

-- When ranked according to their accountability index value, the lowest performing 5% of all Title I schools are identified as a Comprehensive Support and Improvement School (CSI (Lowest 5%)). - CSI (Lowest 5%) schools will be identified every three years. - CSI (Lowest 5%) schools remain in this designation for a minimum of 3 years.
+- When ranked according to their accountability index value, the lowest performing 5% of all Title I schools are identified as CSI 5%. - CSI 5% schools will be identified every three years. - CSI 5% schools remain in this designation for a minimum of three years. - If after three years of designation schools do not show marked improvement they will be put under More Rigorous Interventions per the state (CSI-MRI).

-To exit this designation, a school may exit after 3 years if they:
+A school may exit this designation after 3 years if they: